ttaubert/octoblog/source/_posts/2014-10-30-http-public-key-pinning-explained.markdown

 ## What if you need to replace your certificate?

-If your certificate expires or an attacker obtained the private key you will have to replace (and possibly revoke) the leaf certificate.
+If your certificate expires or an attacker stole the private key you will have to replace (and possibly revoke) the leaf certificate.
 This might invalidate your pin, the constraints for obtaining a new valid certificate are the same as for an attacker that tries to impersonate you and intercept TLS sessions.

-Pin validation requires checking the SPKI fingerprints of all certificates in the chain.
+Pin validation requires checking the SPKI fingerprints of all certificates in the chain and will succeed if any of the public keys matches any of the pins.
 When for example StartSSL signed your certificate you have another intermediate Class 1 or 2 certificate and their root certificate in the chain.
 The browser trusts only the root certificate but the intermediate ones are signed by the root certificate.
 The intermediate certificate in turn signs the certificate deployed on your server and that is called a chain of trust.

 If you pinned your leaf certificate then the only way to recover is your backup pin - whatever this points to must be included in your new certificate chain